 A corrective maintenance work order is generated when a maintenance technician discovers a problem while completing a preventive maintenance, inspection, general or emergency work order.
 Corrective maintenance is performed to identify, isolate and rectify a fault so that the equipment, machine or system can be restored to its original condition.
 Unlike an emergency work order, a corrective maintenance work order is planned and scheduled because the failure was identified in time.
 A corrective maintenance work order may consist of the repair, restoration or replacement of equipment.

-Tracking different types of work orders with CMMS/EAM software will help your organization to lower costs and improve the efficiency of your assets.
-Using cmms preventative maintenance software can also save your organization time and create a safer working environment.
+Tracking different types CMMS/EAM software work orders will help your organization to lower costs and improve the efficiency of your assets.
+Using CMMS preventive maintenance software can also save your organization time and create a safer working environment.
 Contact DPSI today if you’d like to sign up for a free trial of our preventive maintenance software.